 When it comes to cloud gaming, a slow and inconsistent Internet connection will lead to severe input lag.

-Therefore, many users believe that cloud gaming is not yet suitable for professional and high-level competitive plays, where winning and losing is often decided in tenths or hundredths of a second.
+Therefore, many users believe that cloud gaming is not yet suitable for professional and high-level competitive plays, where winning and losing are often decided in tenths or hundredths of a second.

 In general, when you're about to dive into cloud gaming, make sure that:

-- You use either Ethernet or 5 GHz Wi-Fi router.
+You use either Ethernet or a 5 GHz Wi-Fi router.

-- You closed all apps, processes, browsers, and tabs on your device prior to launching games.
+You closed all apps, processes, browsers, and tabs on your device before launching games.

-- Your Internet connection is not utilized by streaming videos, downloading files when you launch games.
+Your Internet connection is not loaded by streaming videos or downloading files when you launch games.